blackccpie/neurocl/README.md

     - **NEURAL_IMPL_MLP**,
     - **NEURAL_IMPL_CONVNET**

-    There are 3 MLP backends available:
+    -> There are 3 MLP backends available:

         * *NEURAL_IMPL_BNU_REF* : the reference implementation only using boost::numeric::ublas containers and operators
         * *NEURAL_IMPL_BNU_FAST* : _experimental_ fast  implementation using boost::numeric::ublas containers but custom simd (neon/sse4) optimized operators (for now layer sizes should be multiples of 4)
         * *NEURAL_IMPL_VEXCL* : _experimental_ vexcl reference implementation.

-        But for now it is default hardcoded to *NEURAL_IMPL_BNU_REF*
+        NOTE : MLP default backend is hardcoded to *NEURAL_IMPL_BNU_REF*

-    For now there is a unique CONVNET backend.
+    -> For now there is a unique CONVNET backend.

 - a given network can be loaded, given its topology and weights file names